-Replacing the serpentine belt, tensioner and idler pulleys in your N54/N55 turbocharged engine is actually quite simple and can done by any home mechanic with average ability.
+Replacing the serpentine belt, tensioner, and idler pulleys in your N54/N55 turbocharged engine is actually quite simple and can be done by any home mechanic with average ability.
 The pulleys are easily accessed from the top of the engine and the belt can be replaced without having to remove any major components.
-It is a great money saving repair that avoids an expensive trip to the dealership or local foreign repair shop.
+It is a great money-saving repair that avoids an expensive trip to the dealership or local foreign repair shop.

 As discussed at the beginning of this article, replacing the belts and pulleys on your N54 or N55 turbocharged engine is actually quite simple compared to other BMW models.
 The belt and pulleys are easily accessible from the top of the engine without any need to raise the vehicle or remove the cooling fan.
 It is a little bit of a tight squeeze getting the new belt on the lower pulleys so exercise patience during this step.